dbwest/elk/shakespeare.md

 ![discover](assets/discover.PNG)

 **13. We are now going to start exploring the Shakespeare data.
-We will start by seeing all lines spoken by the character HAMLET type `speaker : HAMLET` in the search bar**
+We will start by seeing all lines spoken by the character HAMLET type `speaker : HAMLET` in the search bar.
+Then press `enter`**

 ![search_bar](assets/search_bar.PNG)